kathysledge/smig/docs/getting-started/first-migration.md

 # Your first migration

 This guide walks through creating, previewing, and applying your first migration.
-By the end, you'll understand the complete workflow.
+By the end, you’ll understand the complete workflow.

-## What we'll build
+## What we’ll build

 A simple user table with:
 - Email (required, unique)